Filed under:

 Franz Kafka

 Imagine Brooks meeting some old and rich woman, or someone else not in a romantic way, some caregiver.
-So, he got a family in some way.
+So he got a family in some way.
 A happy scenario, but again, extremely rare.
 We need to imagine Brooks alone and he becoming happy all by himself.
 So imagine him not giving up and being a writer or a painter afterwards, poor one of course, and searching for the meaning of life in nature and also being depressed most of the time.
 But there are people like that in our history.
 Again, similar fate.
 Whether fast or late.
-The sadness lasts forever for them.
-They all die of it in the end.
+They all die of sadness in the end.

 Edgar Allan Poe